 After submitting your DPP, your creditors will review the proposal.
 The success of your application hinges on the approval of the majority of your creditors.
 While not all creditors need to consent, a significant proportion must agree for the DPP to proceed.
 Once it does, creditors will need to pause their debt recovery efforts.

-Comply with the terms of you Debt Payment Programme (DPP)
+Comply with the terms of your Debt Payment Programme (DPP)

 Upon receiving creditor approval, it's time to adhere to the financial commitments outlined in your approved Debt Payment Programme.
 As long as you make the agreed-upon monthly payments to your money adviser each month, they will distribute the funds to your creditors accordingly.